-From Kendari City you will have to take a car to the boat harbor that takes 1 hour and then a boat to Labengki Island which takes approximately 2 hours depending on sea conditions.
+From Kendari City you will have to take a car to the boat harbor that takes 1 hour and then a boat to the island which takes approximately 2 hours depending on sea conditions.

-It’s definitely not the most ideal route but this is currently the only way to reach Labengki Island.
+It’s definitely not the most ideal route but this is currently the only way to reach this destination.

 Little Labengki Island

-This region of Southeast Sulawesi is still very much undiscovered and there is next to no tourism, which means at this point there are limited options to book a tour to Labengki Island.
+This region of Southeast Sulawesi is still very much undiscovered and there is next to no tourism, which means at this point there are limited options to book a tour to the island.

-I contacted the tour company via Whatsapp one week prior to my trip to Sulawesi to organise and confirm everything.
-Their Whatsapp number is +62 821 3989 9009 and they are very quick to respond when you message to inquire about booking a tour to Pulau Labengki.
+I contacted the tour company via Whatsapp one week prior to my trip to Sulawesi to organize and confirm everything.
+Their Whatsapp number is +62 821 3989 9009 and they are very quick to respond when you message to inquire about booking a tour.

 Alternatively, you can book a tour through their website by Clicking Here.

-The cost of the tour was around 4,000,000 Rupiah ($275) which includes transport to and from Kendari to Labengki Island, 2 nights accommodation in a small homestay on Little Labengki Island, a 3-day island-hopping itinerary including a day trip to Sombori Island, 3 meals per day (rice, noodles, fish) and drinking water.
+The cost of the tour was around 4,000,000 Rupiah ($275) which includes transport to and from Kendari to the island, 2 nights accommodation in a small homestay on Little Labengki Island, a 3-day island-hopping itinerary including a day trip to Sombori Island, 3 meals per day (rice, noodles, fish), and drinking water.

-On the tour, the following locations you will get to visit on Pulau Labengki and Little Labengki Island are the Goa Cave Swimming Pool, Blue Lagoon, Pasir Panjang Beach, Kimaboe Hill + Teluk Cinta (view of a love heart-shaped lagoon) and The Lighthouse.
+On the tour, the following locations you will get to visit on Pulau Labengki and Little Labengki are the Goa Cave Swimming Pool, Blue Lagoon, Pasir Panjang Beach, Kimaboe Hill + Teluk Cinta (view of a love heart-shaped lagoon), and The Labengki Lighthouse.

 This rainwater has created a crystal clear and fresh mineral water swimming pool inside the cave.

-Gasp in awe at the amazing panoramic views of Little Labengki Island from the top of the Lighthouse.
+Gasp in awe at the amazing panoramic views of the island from the top of the lighthouse.

 The boat will take you across to the Blue Lagoon which is hidden behind a very sharp rock formation at the end of one of the bays.